-You have decided to promote your business on Facebook, but no matter what you do, your Facebook ads are not delivering?
+Have you tried to promote your business on Facebook?
+Are you facing the problem that your Facebook ads are not delivering?
 In this article, we will take a look at 10 common reasons why it happens and ways to fix it.

 “A person who never made a mistake never tried anything new”.